 Motivating our leaders to deliver a high degree of business performance without encouraging excessive risk taking.
-More than fifty percent of our executives' target compensation is tied to performance metrics-either corporate financial results or individual goals.
-The Compensation Committee, working in close conjunction with the full Board review of management's annual budget and planning processes, carefully sets the financial targets to ensure that they reflect realistically achievable goals based on the information available to management and the Board at that time.
+A significant portion of our executives' compensation is tied to performance metrics-either corporate financial results or individual goals.
+The Compensation Committee, working closely with the full Board in its review of management's annual budget and planning processes, carefully sets the financial targets to ensure that they reflect challenging but realistically achievable goals based on the information available to management and the Board at that time.
 We also cap the amounts payable under our cash incentive plan.
-The intention is to tie these goals and plans to our long-term financial model and discourage excessive risk taking that would create outsized benefits or expose our business to unnecessary risks.
-In addition, in 2011, we implemented stock ownership guidelines for our senior executives and directors.
-These guidelines are designed to enhance the alignment between the long-term interests of our investors and those of our decision-making executives.
+The intention is to tie these goals and our performance target-based compensation programs to our long-term financial model and discourage excessive risk taking that would create outsized benefits or expose our business to unnecessary risks.
 See also "Compensation Policies and Practices Relating to Risk Management" below for further discussion about how we believe our compensation structure mitigates incentives to engage in risky behavior.